-Use the two stars at the end of the Dipper’s bowl to lead you to Polaris, also known as the North Star.
 Polaris is not a particularly bright star, but it does remain fixed in the sky throughout the night and throughout the year.
 When you face the North Star, you’re facing due north.
 Polaris is at the end of the handle of the Little Dipper.
-This group of stars is also officially known as Ursa Minor the Little Bear.
+This group of stars is officially known as Ursa Minor the Little Bear.

 From Dark Skies

-Summer evenings are great for spotting the Milky Way coursing from Sagittarius and Scorpius, through the Summer Triangle and on towards Cassiopeia the Queen in the northeast.
+Late autumn evenings are great for spotting the Milky Way coursing from the eastern to western horizon, high overhead through Cassiopeia.
 This hazy band of light is the bulk of our disc-shaped galaxy, as we see it from within.

-As the Earth orbits the Sun throughout the year, the constellations rise and set just a little bit earlier every day.
+Throughout the year, the constellations rise and set just a little bit earlier every day.
 You won’t see much difference from night to night, but you will over the course of weeks or months.
 What we see in today’s pre-dawn sky is a preview of the early evening sky in later months.
-Go out before dawn this month for a look ahead at the late autumn night sky.
+Go out before dawn this month for a look ahead at the autumn night sky.